djalbat/necessary/README.md

 * The `post()` function provides a means to make POST requests.
 Its arguments are identical to the `get()` function.

-In the following example the `queryStringFromParameters()` function from the HTTP utilities is used to encoded the content.
+In the following example the `queryStringFromParameters()` function from the HTTP utilities is used to encode the content.
 Note that the `content-type` and `content-length` headers must be set explicitly.
-Also note that there is no argument for the body, instead an instance of Node's [`Readable`](https://nodejs.org/api/stream.html#stream_class_stream_readable) class is created and piped to the request:
+Also note that there is no argument provided for the content itself, instead an instance of Node's [`Readable`](https://nodejs.org/api/stream.html#stream_class_stream_readable) class is created and piped to the request:

 ```
 const { Readable } = require("stream");